meilke/guess-the-word/README.md

 # guess-the-word

 Finding words where you only know the vocals.
+A developer's way of solving [this](https://www.geocaching.com/geocache/GC2QEQ8_wasserschaden?guid=dfa764d1-ae87-4608-9c04-337ea8f5337f).

 ## Usage